delpapa/SORN_V2/README.md

 <p align="center">
   <img src="https://github.com/delpapa/SORN_V2/blob/master/imgs/sorn.png" width="400">

 A SORN repository for general purposes, containing a few experiments and examples.
 This repository is based on the original [SORN repository](https://github.com/chrhartm/SORN) by Christoph Hartmann combined with adaptations to new experiments I did for my PhD thesis.
-It is also an update of my [old SORN repository](https://github.com/delpapa/SORN) to python 3, combined with a few other optimizations and better software maintenance practices.
+It is also an update of my [old SORN repository](https://github.com/delpapa/SORN) to python 3, combined with a few other optimizations and (slightly) better software maintenance practices.

 ## Getting started with the repository